cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ### 0 Enable DLT Logging

+Send an email to the AWS account provider 'DLT': Use the email address OpsCenter@dlt.com.
-Please email DLT AWS-PA@dlt.com or check their website for technical support.
-Send from your admin account and request that they enable billing logging to S3 for your account.
-Provide the account number.
+You should send this from your account manager email alias; so for example if the root user is kilroy_administrator@kilroy.org you should send it from there.
+In this email simply request that DLT enable cost logging to an S3 bucket and provide your account number.

-Once they confirm this is in place you should be able to see an S3 bucket called 123456789012-dlt-utilization with Public access in US East (N. Virginia).
-This will contain a time sequence of csv.zip files where each row of each file is a billing item.
+Once they confirm you should find an S3 bucket called 123456789012-dlt-utilization in your S3 console.
+It should have access = Public and it will be located in US East (N. Virginia).
+This bucket will accumulate a time sequence of csv.zip files where each row of each file is a billing item.

+If this procedure fails you may need to check the DLT website to locate more technical support.

 ### 1 Role